Cillian-Collins/ctf/_posts/2022-11-20-Digital-Overdose-CTF-Pop-Up-Bank.markdown

 Armed with this, I could add that value to the end of the email, and then run it through the SHA-256 method described in the above `p()` function.

+Then it's just a matter of adding this value to local storage ("token") and visiting the account page to retrieve the flag.

 ## Final Notes
 Credit to other Team Ireland Without RE members who helped out with this.
 You can find me on Twitter [@LooseSecurity](https://twitter.com/LooseSecurity).